Skip to main content

 What Is the Process of Data De-Identification?

 The transformation of sensitive, personal health data into anonymous, aggregate information is a critical process governed by standards largely derived from the HIPAA Privacy Rule.
-This process of is the mechanism that allows an employer to gain valuable insights into population health without infringing on individual privacy.
+This process of de-identification is the mechanism that allows an employer to gain valuable insights into population health without infringing on individual privacy.

 The process involves removing a specific set of identifiers to ensure that the remaining information cannot be reasonably used to identify an individual.
 This technical process is a cornerstone of the ADA’s confidentiality in practice.